10 Best Toilets of 2021: Reviews, Top Picks & Guide

 Whether you’re looking for a simple toilet that just sends your waste to where you can’t see it or you want a fancy electronic smart toilet with all the bells and whistles, one of the porcelain pots on this page is sure to offer precisely the functionality you require.
 Let’s sum up our toilet reviews:

-When you just need a place to go poo and you don’t want to spend so much that it feels like you’re remodeling your bathroom, check out the very affordable American Standard Colony Toilet Combo that self-cleans and conserves water with a low-consumption 1.6-gallon flush.
+When you just need a place to go poo and you don’t want to spend so much that it feels like you’re remodeling your bathroom, check out our pick for the best budget toilet, the very affordable American Standard Colony Toilet Combo that self-cleans and conserves water with a low-consumption 1.6-gallon flush.

 If you’re building a loo of ultimate luxury, then you need the WOODBRIDGE B-0960S Smart Bidet Seat Toilet.
 The lid opens automatically when you approach, it washes your backside with a hands-free bidet, and it even filters and deodorizes the air, keeping your bathroom fresh.
 The heated seat and built-in butt-dryer are just cherries on top.